-Surge Work is work which is required, by bona fide business needs, to be performed where: (a) the use of Outside Entities would materially reduce the duration of the work; and (b) the work cannot reasonably be performed by bargaining unit forces without delaying other work necessary to the business of the Plant.
+Surge Maintenance Work is maintenance and repair work which is required, by bona fide operational needs, to be performed on equipment or facilities where: (a) the use of Outside Entities would materially reduce the duration of the work; and (b) the work cannot reasonably be performed by bargaining unit forces without delaying other work necessary to the Plant's operations.

-The Company may use Outside Entities to perform Surge Work provided that the Company has first offered all reasonable and appropriate requested overtime on the Surge Work to all qualified Employees.
+The Company may use Outside Entities to perform Surge

+Maintenance Work provided that the Company has first offered all reasonable and appropriate requested overtime on the Surge Maintenance Work to all qualified Employees.